 As Dr Muhammed Majeed, chairman and founder of Sami Labs and Sabinsa Corporation said, "Sabinsa's mission is to provide alternative and complementary natural products for human nutrition and well-being.
 Over the past 20 years, Sabinsa has brought to market more than 100 standardised botanical extracts and privately funded several clinical studies in conjunction with prestigious institutions in support of these products."

-Spread over 10 acres, Sami Labs, which was started by Majeed in 1991, with its presence in US, Europe and
+Spread over 10 acres, Sami Labs, which was started by Majeed in 1991,

 Majeed: natural solutions are a good option